Zhenzha0/xceleratepro-ops-workflow-analysis-with-agent/LOCAL_DEPLOYMENT_GUIDE.md

 ## Step 8: Verify Local Operation

 1. Open http://localhost:5173 in your browser
+2. Verify data import: Dashboard should show 301 cases, 342 anomalies
-2. Navigate to ProcessGPT (AI Assistant tab)
+3. Navigate to ProcessGPT (AI Assistant tab)
-3. Ask a question like "What are the main failure patterns?"
+4. Ask "What are the main failure patterns?" or "show me bottlenecks"
-4. Check the console logs - you should see "Using local Gemma 2B model..."
+5. Check console logs - should see "Using local Gemma 2B model..."
+6. Verify authentic analysis: Should see real data like "HBW Unload 15% failure rate"

+**What Should Work Locally**:
+- All dashboard visualizations with your real data
+- Process Maps showing actual manufacturing stations
+- Anomaly Detection with 342 detected anomalies
+- Case Comparison between actual workflow instances
+- ProcessGPT answering all 25+ question types using Gemma 2B
+- Timeline Analysis with real timestamps
+- Semantic Search through actual failure descriptions

 ## Benefits of Local Deployment